When Will the World Become Vegan?

 On a societal scale, in a world increasingly free of animal product consumption, where alternatives to animal products were increasingly available and consumers increasingly well informed, anyone trying to increase the consumption of animal products would be more likely to appear dated in her attitudes and maladjusted in her mentality.
 Such actions would increasingly provoke distaste in wider society through a mechanism of intersubjective reinforcement.
 Take the extreme case: if society were entirely plant-based and had never been carnist at any point in time, anyone who out-of-the-blue decided to go and kill an animal and eat its flesh in front of other people would be swiftly spirited away to an institution and declared non compos mentis.
 A person free of any genuine or perceived need to consume products derived from murdered animals and free of societal influence would be very unlikely to consume such products; indeed, social conventionality creates an imperative to consume the flesh and secretions of animals and the capitalist hegemony catalyzes and amplifies this phenomenon to the extent that that it becomes an almost unstoppable force.
 This societal tension between that which is clearly right and the great wrongdoing that is clearly being done, however opaquely it might be being done, can only continue to grow.
 And as it grows, it will provide ever greater impetus for society itself to change, provided that the capitalist hegemony itself can also be sufficiently compromized or forced to change.

-We can have some foresight then: it appears that the two major factors that will allow this societal change to both resist the inertia and also to gather and maintain the necessary momentum are the commercial success of plant-based products and the ability of consumers to more clearly apprehend the ethical dimensions of their behaviours.
+We can have some foresight then: it appears that the three major factors that will allow this societal change to both resist the inertia and also to gather and maintain the necessary momentum are the success of plant-based products, increased consumer awareness and the ability of consumers to make better decisions, and, critically, the radical transformation of the system of production.
 Market penetration by plant-based brands alongside the widespread success and high quality of such brands demonstrates to a typical, even fairly sceptical, consumer the viability of a plant-based diet and provides her with a clearer choice than she would have had in previous times.
 In addition, raising and cultivating awareness among consumers is now possible in a way that would not have been even plausible in any previous era.
 Although, oppositely, the same means to do so are more riddled distortion and misinformation than in any previous system, presenting new challenges in the fields of outreach and education which almost certainly demand new solutions and a new approach.

-This flexibility translates into choice in the context of modern, western nations, in which, due to innovation and the economics of food production, our diet is not limited excessively by topography or climate, nor by any other environmental factors.
+However, this flexibility translates into choice in the context of modern, western nations, in which, due to innovation and the economics of food production, our diet is not limited excessively by topography or climate, nor by any other environmental factors.
 Therefore, we are free to consume whichever foods we want, without external constraint.
 Rather, the main limiting factor is internal restraint: we can choose to eat certain foods and to avoid others for reasons of taste or fashion, or alternatively for more serious, noble, and important reasons, such as ethicality in the treatment of animals, and such as care and concern for the environment, our fellow humans, and our own health.
-It seems fair to observe that the ice age has ultimately played a very important role in determining our diet, one critical, defining aspect of which is its potentially enormous range.
+It seems fair to observe that the Ice Age has ultimately played a very important role in determining our diet, one critical, defining aspect of which is its potentially enormous range.
 It seems – in the West at least – that many have now realized that they can consume more ethically and leave their Pleistocene-addled cuisine behind.
-This, as a trend, is gathering momentum and is changing the world.
-This change, while glacial, is also momentous, and is very slowly applying increased socio-evolutionary pressure on society, as the ice sheets encroached upon man’s early world.
+This, as a trend, has the potential to gather momentum and change the world.
+This change, while of glacial pace, is bound to be momentous, could slowly apply increased socio-evolutionary pressure on society, as the ice sheets encroached upon man’s early world.

 However, there is a common question, possibly an even anxiety, among those of us who choose to consume more ethically – especially those of us who attempt to do so with the specific goal of avoiding giving our support to the barbaric treatment of non-human animals, to the wholesale extermination of ecosystems, to the further worsening of the global climate crisis, and to the continued privation of basic nutrition to millions of people due to an inefficient global food production economy.
 And that concern, understandable given the practically incalculable degree of harm being done and the resulting sense of urgency, relates – rather predictably – to timescales.